7 Ways To Improve Your Luck In the New Year

-The New Year is right around the corner, a time we set aside for getting rid of the old and bringing in the new.
+The New Year is right around the corner, a time we set aside for ushering out the old and bringing in the new.
 Throughout history, most cultures have drawn an association between a person’s actions on New Year’s Day and their fate during the year.
-Here are a few of the New Year’s superstitions, taboos, folklore, and old wives tales still in general circulation:
+Here are a few New Year’s superstitions, taboos, folklore, and old wives tales—including the many food superstitions—still in general circulation.

 New Year’s Folklore and Superstitions

 One of the more popular beliefs is that kissing your beloved at the stroke of midnight ensures twelve months of continuing affection.
 Failing to do so is said to produce the opposite effect.

 Never begin the New Year with unpaid debts.

 3. Bare Cupboards?

 Empty cupboards at the turn of the year foretell a year of poverty.